-By selecting, on average, two compound movements and one isolation exercise for each major muscle group per workout, and going all out in the execution of each, session times can be reduced from in excess of one and a half hours to less than 45 minutes.
+By selecting, on average, two compound movement exercises and one isolation exercise for each major muscle group per workout, and going all out in the execution of each, session times can be reduced from in excess of one and a half hours to less than 45 minutes.
 Truly an old school approach, by prioritizing the basics in straight sets, linear periodization style at the exclusion of over-complicating one’s training through the liberal incorporation of intensity methods and isolation exercises, real gains can be made, fast.

 A compound movement can be defined as: Any exercise that engages two or more different joints to fully stimulate entire muscle groups and, indeed, multiple muscles.

 A major benefit of using compound, or multi-joint, lifts is the systemic stress they exert throughout the target muscles and neighboring areas (in the case of squats and deadlifts, the whole body is forced to work systemically, thus producing a system-wide, or total-body, effect).
 Also, when systemic stress is low, our muscles fail to benefit from a hormonal cascade (GH and testosterone) conducive to enhanced protein synthesis and greater muscular growth.

-Yet another reason for emphasizing compound movements over isolation (single-joint) exercises is the former’s ability to work more muscle overall, thereby eliminating the need to include excessive isolation work.
+Yet another reason for emphasizing compound exercises over isolation (single-joint) exercises is the former’s ability to work more muscle overall, thereby eliminating the need to include excessive isolation work.
 This saves time and maximizes efficiency in the gym.
 More major muscle groups can be hit with a smaller number of exercises.

 (for example, front raises, bent laterals and side laterals may take precedence over overhead presses and incline presses), the smart ones favor compound lifts to save time, stimulate more muscle fibers and enhance recovery.

 So You Want to Be Strong?

 It is no secret that powerlifters, weightlifters, and CrossFit devotees are some of the strongest people on earth.
 These athletes all include basic, compound movements as a key to their success.
 We can’t expect to gain any real size without substantially loading our target muscles.
-Given the biomechanical advantages they confer – for example, with multi-joint movements more leverage can be generated and, given more muscles are recruited and activated, greater stability provides the structural support needed to produce greater muscular force.
+Given the biomechanical advantages they confer – for example, with multi-joint exercises more leverage can be generated and, given more muscles are recruited and activated, greater stability provides the structural support needed to produce greater muscular force.

 Compound movements, with their emphasis on pushing, pulling, squatting, pressing and lifting, more closely resemble how our muscles function in real life.
 As such, they more effectively help us to produce practical, useful strength, which we can then be used to complete our daily tasks with greater efficiency, and compete in sports which require a solid strength foundation and an ability to coordinate multiple muscle groups simultaneously.

 and depleted, our heart is forced to work harder than when executing isolation movements, and our metabolic rate is significantly elevated.
-Thus our cardio respiratory systems and fat burning machinery are beneficially altered to promote overall health gains and a lean, muscular physique.
+Thus our cardiorespiratory systems and fat burning machinery are beneficially altered to promote overall health gains and a lean, muscular physique.

-Movement #5: Dips
+Bodybuilding Compound Movement #5: Dips

 Note: in this article’s attendant training program both triceps and chest dips will be employed.
 For the former: keep upper body upright, elbows tucked close to the body and flex the triceps at the top of the movements.
 For the latter: lean upper body forward, flare elbows out from the sides and squeeze the pecs at the top of the movement.

-Movement #4: Reverse Grip Bent-Over Barbell Rows
+Bodybuilding Compound Movement #4: Reverse Grip Bent-Over Barbell Rows

 Because it is difficult to perform, this movement, like most multi-joint lifts, is often passed over in favor of the easier seated rows and lat pulldowns.
 However, for a thick, massive back – from traps to lower lats – and full biceps development, it cannot be ignored.

-Movement #3: Bench Press
+Bodybuilding Compound Movement #3: Bench Press

 The key to fully benefiting from this pure power movement is to emphasize the negative, or lowering, phase; completely stretch as many muscle fibers as you can on the descent, in a slow, controlled manner.
 While all movements should be controlled from top to bottom, many have a tendency to ‘drop’ the bar when benching.
 Though such form may help us to push out more reps, in doing so we effectively negate half of the rep and seriously compromise our mass building gains.

-Movement #2: Deadlift
+Bodybuilding Compound Movement #2: Deadlift

-The many benefits to be realized through prioritizing the deadlift in our back/traps workouts makes this movement a mandatory lift for anyone wanting complete thickness through their entire physique.
+The many benefits to be realized through prioritizing the deadlift in our back/traps workout routine makes this movement a mandatory lift for anyone wanting complete thickness through their entire physique, not just their lower body.
 Worthy of a lengthy article of its own, the deadlift works the lats, spinal erectors, traps, inner back, hamstrings, quads, calves, chest, arms – virtually all muscle groups.

-Movement #1: Barbell (Back) Squat
+Bodybuilding Compound Movement #1: Barbell (Back) Squat

-Though the deadlift could easily switch places with the barbell back squat in the battle for top compound movement supremacy, the squat (done conventional style) is a personal favorite of mine for several reasons.
+Though the deadlift could easily switch places with the barbell back squat in the battle for top compound exercises supremacy, the squat (done conventional style) is a personal favorite of mine for several reasons.
 It maximally works our strongest muscle groupings (the quads and glutes) to establish a strong foundation of support to facilitate the development of the entire physique.

 Through its unsurpassed ability to target core development, the squat enables us to become stronger on all upper body movements which require core stabilization.
 The squat is also arguably the most systemic of all compound lifts: the force needed to squat heavy weights places tremendous pressure on our lower back spinal erector muscles, upper back, waist, even the arms, chest and shoulders.
-Also, the metabolic and cardio respiratory benefits resulting from heavy squats cannot be replicated with any other movement.
+Also, the metabolic and cardiorespiratory benefits resulting from heavy squats cannot be replicated with any other movement.
 Whatever your training goal, the squat, if performed correctly, will be a major component in your success.